List of Responding Schools

 The Managing Director serves as the primary staff for the Pro Bono Program.
 Pro bono records are maintained on a secure database.

 The Director of Career Services and Public Interest Initiatives oversees the majority of pro bono projects for students.

-The Harry L. Carrico Center for Pro Bono Service is administered by a director and supported by shared administrative assistance and student program managers.
+The Carrico Center for Pro Bono & Public Service is administered by a faculty director and supported by shared administrative assistance and student program managers.

 The Public Service Board (PSB) administers the program.
 The PSB consists of two first-, five second-, and six third-year law students in good academic standing.
 The PSB maintains and distributes information about public service opportunities; oversees the maintenance of the Logging System; determines whether particular activities constitute qualifying public service; and maintains records of qualifying public service performed by law students.

 The dean appoints a member of the faculty or administration to advise the PSB.
 The advisor is responsible for general oversight of the program, including assuring the program's compliance with the program policy; advising the PSB on policy issues; and considering (and, where appropriate, recommending to the faculty) revisions to the program policy.
 The advisor provides the faculty with an annual program report.
 The responsibilities necessarily entail attendance at PSB meetings and events.

 An administrative staff member will initially review all log entries in accordance with program precedent.
 This staff member will direct all novel or questionable log entries to the PSB and perform other administrative tasks as requested by the PSB or dean.
 The staff administrator also will certify satisfactory completion of the program requirements by law students.